EURO GOVT-Investors scoop up Bunds after strong sell-off

 By Marius Zaharia

-LONDON, Jan 7 Investors snapped up German Bunds on Monday, after the euro zone's lowest-risk debt plunged to one-month lows last week, even though further falls were expected after a raft of forecast-beating U.S. data.
+LONDON, Jan 7 German Bunds edged up on Monday, with a plunge to one-month lows last week prompting investors to buy back the cheapened paper, although further falls were expected after a raft of forecast-beating U.S. data.

 Bund futures fell by almost three points last week to their lowest in a month at 142.52.
-On Monday, at the start of the first full week of trading of 2013, they rebounded and were last 30 ticks higher at 143.05.
+On Monday, at the start of the first full week of trading of 2013, they were 28 ticks higher at 143.03.

 This week's euro zone releases include unemployment, retail sales and some business sentiment indicators.